sameer-khan-a/Deccan-Central/readme.md

 **Sameer Khan**

-If you enjoyed this project, consider giving it a ⭐ to support its development.
+If you found this project interesting, consider giving it a ⭐ to support its development.